-Over the years I’ve come to realise I have one of those introverted extrovert personality types.
-I used to struggle making a phone call or find myself too shy to order a drink.
+Over the years I realise I have one of those introverted extrovert personality types.
+I used to struggle to make a phone call or find myself too shy to order a drink.
 Yet working abroad made me who I am today.
 It brought me out my shell and opened my eyes up to so much more in life.

 I gained weight, I smoked more cigarettes than ever before and I ate more pringles than the campsite store stocks, but taking it all into consideration, I gained more enrichment than weight, I spoke more than I smoked and I explored more places weekly than just the local Tesco.

 Take the plunge!
 Work a season abroad as a campsite courier and “find yourself” while working on a campsite in Europe…

 - Unpack your Carrefour* Frozen/Fresh Pizza *(or any other budget shops own brand)